Machine Learning Construction: implications to cybersecurity: Statistical Decision Theory

-To recap, this section emphasizes the fact that there is no distinction between regression and classification from the conceptual point of view.
+To recap, this section emphasized the fact that there is no distinction between regression and classification from the conceptual point of view.
 Each minimizes the risk of predicting the response variable for an observation, i.e., a sample case with known predictor(s).
-If the joint probability distribution function for the response and predictors is known, it is just a matter of direct substitution in the above results.
-If the joint distribution is known but its parameters are not known, a learning process is used to estimate those parameters from a training sample $\mathbf{t}$ by methods of statistical inference.
-However, if the joint distribution is unknown, this gives rise to two different branches of prediction.
-These two branches are parametric regression (or classification)---where the regression or classification function is modeled and a training sample is used to build that model---and nonparametric regression (or classification), where no particular parametric model is assumed.
-Subsequent sections in this chapter give introductions to these techniques.
+If the joint PDF for the response and predictors is known, it is just a matter of direct substitution in the above results, which produces the best regression or classification function that minimizes the risk.
+If the joint distribution is known but its parameters are not known, e.g., multinormal distribution with unknown mean vector and covariance matrix, a learning process in this case is nothing but estimating those parameters from the dataset $\mathbf{tr}$ by well known methods of statistical inference.
+However, if the joint distribution is unknown, this gives rise to two different branches of prediction: (1) parametric regression (or classification), where the regression or classification function is modeled and a training sample is used to build that model, (2) and nonparametric regression (or classification), where no particular parametric model is assumed.
+Subsequent sections in this chapter briefly review some of these techniques, and explain the interesting connections among them.